preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 Inactive
 ***********
-In Omnia 6.10 and later an "Inactive" tab is available:
+In Omnia 6.10 and later an "Inactive" tab is available.
+A teamwork is considered inactive if Last Activity, as registered in the Sharepoint site, is more thna three months old.

 .. image:: teamwork-apps-inactive.png

 Here administrators can check/edit the settings for the teamworks and delete a teamwork that is not needed.
 The list can be sorted by "Created Date" or ´"Last Activity", to for example see if any activity has taken place at all.

-(Information about SYNCHRONIZE LAST ACTIVITY will be added soon).
+Click SYNCHRONIZE LAST ACTIVITY to update the list with the latest activities.
+The list is not updated automatically.
+Note that if there are a huge number of teamworks in your solution, the update can take some time.

 Click the pen to check the settings for a teamwork.
 All settings can then be checked an edited: